rafaelsetragni/awesome_notifications/README.md

 The firebase token is necessary to your sever send Push Notifications to the remote device.
 The token could eventually change and is created to every device installation on each application.

-Every token created could be captured on Flutter by this plugin listen to ``
+Every token created could be captured on Flutter by this plugin listen to `tokenStream`.

 <br>